Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 *What exercises did you complete.
 What results.
 Screen shots and notes* Getting started with git

- Git is a tool invented by linus Torvalds for version controlling and collaboratively working on large projects such as the linux kernal.
+ Git is a tool invented by linus Torvalds for version controlling, and collaboratively working on large projects such as the linux kernal.
  Github is a web site,now owned by microsoft,which many programmers and organisations use to host their code.in addition to simply hosting the code in git, GIThub also provides many tools which can support the develops process of large team.
 These include project documentation and project planning tools, package release hosting,web site hosting,issue and pull request management github flow and CI/CD tools using github automations.